STORMWATER INFORMATION

 What is “Illicit Discharge?”

-An illicit discharge is any discharge to a municipal storm sewer system - storm drains, pipes, and ditches - that is not composed entirely of stormwater.
+An illicit discharge is any discharge to a municipal storm sewer system - storm drains, pipes, and ditches - that is not composed entirely of storm water.
 Pollutants end up in storm sewer systems in a number of ways, many of which are easily preventable.
 In some instances, companies or residences have waste pipes tapped into stormwater pipes.
 In other cases, individuals use the storm drain inlets to dispose of various types of waste.
-Disposal of anything other than stormwater in storm sewers is illegal!

 Courtesy of